A Comprehensive Study for Edge Detection: Ideal-Prior Guidance Learning, High-Precision Architecture, and Better Distinguishability Evaluation Benchmark: Experiment

 \subsection{Ablation studies}

-We conduct ablation studies on BRIND and UDED to evaluate the effectiveness of the skipping dense structure and the multiple-layer fusion block.
-Table \ref{Ablation} demonstrates that both components contribute positively to the performance.
+We conducted ablation studies on the BRIND, UDED, and BIPED2 datasets to verify the contributions of our key architectural components: the CSDB structure and the multi-layer fusing block.
+As shown in Table \ref{Ablation}, both components contribute positively and consistently to performance across datasets.